rashidrao-pk/rashidrao-pk/project_completed/README.md

 --<br>-- | [Region-based-active-contour-JSEG-fusion-technique-for-skin-lesion-segmentation-from-dermoscopic-imag](/Region-based-active-contour-JSEG-fusion-technique-for-skin-lesion-segmentation-from-dermoscopic-imag/README.md) | Matlab | -- | --,<br>-- |

 <br>

 ## CLIENTS - FEEDBACK ⚡ :

-I always prefer quality over the quantity and hence i always provided the solutions with quality and the result is satisfied clients.
-Here are few of examples -> <br>
-What Clients said about me? can be found at [`This Link`](/feedbacks.md)
+I always preferred quality over the quantity and hence I always provided quality solutions resulting in satisfied clients.
+Here are few of examples what clients said about me? can be found at [`This Link`](/feedbacks.md)